BenoitAdam/nullDC4Wii/README.md

 We have a Wii U fowarder that also use the speed boot of the Wii U (overclock).
 A native port for Wii U could be done if someone wants to do port it.

-### Controls are messy / this doesn't work, etc...
+### Controls are messy / this doesn't work / My Propad isn't recognize etc...

 Working on it, this will need testing considering the amount of controller possibility existing.
+Any help is welcome.

-### Will THAT AMAZING ADVENTURE GAME be supported one day ?
+### Will THAT AMAZING ADVENTURE GAME be considered as "Supported" one day ?

 Probably not, this emulator prioritize multiplayer fun games to play friends with.
 Playing an adventure game like Shenmue or an RPG could be a very frustrating experience that I strongly do not recommand.
 Use Gamecube/Wii version (if it does exist) or a PC for emulation instead.